Ravula Chandrasekhar Reddy: Personal life

 He hails from Kanaipally, Wanaparthy district, Telangana state.
 He is the brother of Dr. Ravula Ravindranath Reddy, ex-MLA for Alampur constituency.

 Political career

-He joined Telugu Desam Party in 1982.
+He joined Telugu Desam Party (TDP) in 1982.
 He was elected as an MLA of Wanaparthy in 1994 Andhra Pradesh elections and 2009 Andhra Pradesh elections.
-He won twice on ex Minister Dr. G. Chinna Reddy.
+He won twice on ex Minister G. Chinna Reddy.
 He served as the Member of Parliament, Rajya Sabha from Mahbubnagar.
 He was the Telugu Desam Party candidate in the 2018 Telangana elections.
-He is currently the general secretary of the Telugu Desam Party Telangana state unit.
+He was the general secretary of the TDP Telangana state unit until he joined the BRS.